zhangtreefish/Project-4-for-Front-End-Web-Developer-Nanodegree/README.md

 -With the above changes, the average time to generate 1 frame is at around 0.6 ms, less than 1 ms.

 After revising per reviewer comments, I add and commit at git gh-pages branch, push to origin; checkout master, git rebase gh-pages, git log to verify fast forward.

+To examine timelines for pizza.html: use Ctrl Shift I to open Chrome Dev Tool, click on timeline, click on the Record button to start the recording and then click again to end the recording; examine the timelines and console messages to find FPS (frame per second) and time required for scrolling the pizza page and resizing pizza.